parsh96/docker-ci-cd/README.md

 This is a small and just one of the examples of how powerful Docker could be in your DevOps culture

 ![DevOps](https://github.com/sameerkasi200x/docker-ci-cd/blob/master/1280px-Devops-toolchain.svg%5B1%5D.png?raw=true)

+# Alternatives
+  * For the purpose of demonstration I have used GitHub, you can host your code practically anywhere else as long your CI/CD tools allows receiving notification or polling.
+  * For the purpose of Demonstration I have used Docker Trusted Registry but you can use any other repository as well e.g. dockerhub
+  * For the purpose of demonstration I have used Jenkins but you can also use any other CI tool or build and deployment tool
+  * For the purpose of demo I have used HRM (and also becuase I found it easy to use) but you can also use other proxy feature/tool on top of Docker setup e.g. interlock.
+Or hey, build something of your own ;-) e.g. You can also use S3 bucket to host the code and use a Lambda function to invoke CI pipeline using rest service offered by your CI tool to perform a build and push the image to your public repository on DockerHub which can be consumed by your end users when they need it.